saopicc/DDFacet/README.rst

 (Users / Recommended - Docker based) Run via.
 Stimela >= 0.2.9
 ==========================================================
-We recommend running the imaging package through the Stimela framework <https://github.com/SpheMakh/Stimela>, built on a widely supported containerization framework called Docker.
-This package is on pip and and is purely python-based, requiring no dependencies other than Docker.
-It gives the user instant access to other common packages such as Meqtrees, CASA, etc.
+We recommend running the imaging package through the Stimela framework <https://github.com/SpheMakh/Stimela>, built on a widely supported containerization framework, called Docker.
+This package is on PiPY and and is purely python-based, requiring no dependencies other than Docker.
+It gives the user instantanious access to other commonly used packages such as Meqtrees, CASA, etc.

 1. Install the latest docker from the Docker PPA: <https://docs.docker.com/engine/installation/linux/ubuntu/>.
 If you're not running Debian then select the suitable distribution.